sudheerj/javascript-interview-questions/README.md

       });
       ```

-      But there are many modern JavaScript environments won’t print any errors.
+      But there are many modern JavaScript environments that won't print any errors.
 You can fix this problem in different ways,

      1. **Add catch block at the end of each chain:** You can add catch block to the end of each of your promise chains